jsondavis/animatedModal.js/README.md

     animatedIn: 'zoomIn', // the animate.css class to apply for open animation.
     animatedOut: 'zoomOut', // the animate.css class to apply for close animation.
     closeBtn: '.close-modal', // A reference to the element in your content that closes the modal.
+Can be false to handle closing externally.
     modalBaseClass: 'animated-modal', // used for applying 'on' and 'off' classes to the modal
-    modalTarget: 'animated-modal', // the ID of the modal.
+    modalTarget: 'animated-modal', // the ID of the modal or a DOM element.
-    opacityIn: '1', // opacity value on open.
-    opacityOut: '0', // opacity value on close.
-    visibilityIn: 'visible', // visibility value on open.
-    visibilityOut: 'hidden', // visibility value on close.
-    zIndexIn: '9999', // z-index value on open.
-    zIndexOut: '-9999', // z-index value on close.

 ## Callbacks
 The following callbacks are available before / after open / close.
     afterClose: null,
     afterOpen: null,
     beforeClose: null,
-    beforeOpen: null
+    beforeOpen: null,
+    escClose: null, // only fires on esc key close.